EduardBolanos/ciLisp/README.md

 15.00
 >

-print should print the values of all s­expressions in the list in one line separated by spaces and return the value of the last s­expression in the list as its own value.
+print should print the values of all s­expressions in the list in one line separated by spaces and return the value of the last s-expression in the list as its own value.

 > ((let (integer a 1)(real b 2))(print a b 3)
 => 1 2.00 3.00